JonahLA/redis-case-study/docs/stories/1_baseline/10_unit_tests_api.md

 And both successful operations and error conditions should be tested And the test coverage for controller layer should be at least 80%

-### Scenario 3: Integration Tests for Key Workflows
-Given the application supports key workflows like browsing products and checkout When I run the integration tests
-Then these workflows should be verified end-to-end
-And the tests should validate both successful execution and proper error handling

 ## Technical Implementation
 Based on analysis of the existing tests and the codebase, the following tests need to be implemented: